GPurgatorio/Master-Computer-Science-ICT/README.md

 A data center is a facility used to house computer systems and associated components, such as telecommunications and storage systems.
 It generally includes redundant or backup components and infrastructure for power supply, data communications connections, environmental controls (e.g. air conditioning, fire suppression) and various security devices.
 A large data center is an industrial-scale operation using as much electricity as a small town.

 On average there are only 6 person managing 1 million servers.
 Prefabricated group of racks, already cabled and cooled, are automatically inserted in the datacenter (POD - Point Of Delivery).
-If something is not working in the prefabricated, the specific server is shutt down.
+If something is not working in the prefabricated, the specific server is shut down.
 If more than the 70% is not working the POD producer will simply change the entire unity.

 The datacenter is a place where we concentrate IT system in order to reduce costs.
 Servers are demanding in terms of current, cooling and security.